Apply for a boat licence

 Boat licence test exemptions

-You don't need to sit a boat licence theory exam if you have any one of the following:
+You don't need to sit a boat licence theory test if you have:

 • an interstate licence to operate a motorboat, which is current or expired less than six months ago or a Western Australian (WA) Recreational Skippers Ticket.